-Out of an abundance of caution and in accordance with recommendations from Public Health Officials, the YWCA South Hampton Roads has closed its administrative offices and Norfolk Family Justice Center until April 13, 2020.
+Out of an abundance of caution and in accordance with recommendations from Public Health Officials, the YWCA South Hampton Roads has closed its administrative offices and Norfolk Family Justice Center until further notice.

 - We are still committed to ensuring the safety of victims of violence, therefore we will continue to operate our 24- hour hotline to address these concerns to the best of our ability.
 If you are in need of crisis services, please call our hotline at 757.251.0144.

 - Forensic exams are still offered at Chesapeake Forensic Specialists and the Norfolk Family Justice Center.
 To schedule a forensic exam, please call our hotline at 757.251.0144.